Shw374/Meditation-App/README.md

 In an ever-growing world.
 Take some time for yourself!

 ## Getting Started
-This project is made in Html,Css and Javascript.
+This project is made in Html,CSS and Javascript.:heart:

-**Feel free to star and clone this repository** :wink:
+**Feel free to star and fork this repository** :wink:

 ## Prerequisites
 - Any code editor you are comfortable with (VSCode preferably)